VIA-Lab-Pitt/vWells/README.md

 There are two ways to use Treetrack:

 - vWell Viewer (installer located in releases) — a standalone app for inspecting a scan and its saved vessel segmentation in 3D.
 No Python required.
-This can be found in releases.
 - Full program (from source) — the complete Treetrack tool for creating and editing segmentations, run from the Python source.

 ---